Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Subgraph Retriever ( )

 \subsection{Expanding Paths}

 Path expanding starts from a topic entity and follows a sequential decision process.
 Here a path is defined as a sequence of relations $(r_1,\cdots, r_{|p|})$, since a question usually implies the intermediate relations excluding the entities.
-Suppose a partial path $p^{(t)} = (r_1, \cdots, r_{t})$ has been retrieved at time $t$, a tree can be induced from $p^{(t)}$ by filling in the intermediate entities along the path, \emph{i.e.}, $T^{(t)} = (e_q,r_1, E_1,\cdots, r_{t-1},E_{t-1})$.
-Then we select the next relation from the union of the neighboring relations of $E_{t-1}$.
+Suppose a partial path $p^{(t)} = (r_1, \cdots, r_{t})$ has been retrieved at time $t$, a tree can be induced from $p^{(t)}$ by filling in the intermediate entities along the path, \emph{i.e.}, $T^{(t)} = (e_q,r_1, E_1,\cdots, r_{t},E_{t})$.
+Each $E_t$ is an entity set as a head entity and a relation can usually derive multiple tail entities.
+Then we select the next relation from the union of the neighboring relations of $E_{t}$.
 The relevance of each relation $r$ to the question $q$ is measured by the dot product between their embeddings, \emph{i.e.},

 \beq{ s(q,r) = f(q)^{\top} h(r), }